Category: hacking

 I’ve been using 1password as my password manager for many years.
 They’ve recently released 1password for Linux.
 I created a quick ansible role to deploy it.
 It’s not pretty since I couldn’t figure out the cleanest way to deal with gpg, so improvements would be appreciated!

-Requirements Tested on Ubuntu 20.04 Role Variables None
+- Tested on Ubuntu 20.04

 Setting up mysql server via ansible for MailSteward Pro

 I’ve been keeping an email archive in an SQL database for years, and using MailSteward Pro to make easy work of adding to the archive.
 I recently had to re-setup my servers, and created an ansible role to make setup of mysql easier.
-MailSteward wants some non-standard sql password settings, and by default SQL connections are allowed only from localhost, so that needs to be changed.
+MailSteward wants some non-standard sql password settings, and by default SQL connections are allowed only from localhost

 ansible_role_mailsteward_mysql

-Requirements Tested on Ubuntu 20.
+- Tested on Ubuntu 20.04

 Raspberry Pi to NVIDIA DGX